20th February: Today in Christian History

 Death of Barlaam, Archbishop of Perm, who had been restricted and imprisoned at various times by Soviet authorities for his religious activities.
 In August 1941 he had been condemned to be shot, but the sentence was commuted to ten years in prison camps.

-Death in London of Sir Leonard Woolley, an outstanding archaeologist who leaves behind him groundbreaking work on biblical peoples and places—the Hittites, ancient Sumeria, Sinai, and Ur of the Chaldees.
+On this day in Christian History, Sir Leonard Woolley died in London.
+In his lifetime, he was an outstanding archaeologist who left behind him, a groundbreaking work on biblical peoples and places - the Hittites, ancient Sumeria, Sinai, and Ur of the Chaldees.

-Cuban authorities detain Seventh-day Adventist pastor Noble Alexander who spends the next twenty-two years in prison.
+On this day in Christian History, Cuban authorities detained a Seventh-day Adventist pastor, Noble Alexander, who spent the next twenty-two years in prison.

 0/Post a Comment/Comments